1 Spinosaurus Aegyptiacus

-China, officially the People's Republic of China, is a sovereign state in East Asia.
-It is the world's most populous state, with a population of over 1.388 billion.
-It was established in 1949 by Chairman Mao, the president of the communist party.
-Its capital is Beijing.
-The major cities are Shanghai, ...read more.
+China, officially the People's Republic of China, is a country in East Asia.
+It is the world's most populous country, with a population of more than 1.4 billion.
+China spans five geographical time zones and borders 14 countries, the second most of any country in the world after Russia.
+Covering an area ...read more.

 Carnotaurus, meaning "Meat eating Bull" in Ancient Greek, is a genus of abelisauridae theropod dinosaur that lived in what is now South America about 70 million years ago in the Late Cretaceous period.